 Since the outbreak started, over 5,680 medical personnel have participated in training to improve their skills in treating COVID-19 patients.
 Another 2,270 doctors have participated in more specialized international and local webinars.
-As of 6 July, 46 nurses, epidemiologists, anesthesiologists and ICU specialists have arrived in Armenia from abroad to assist in the fight against COVID-19 (one team from Germany, 18 from France, 5 from Russia, 11 from Lithuania and another 11 medics from Italy).
+As of 6 July, 46 nurses, epidemiologists, anesthesiologists and ICU specialists have arrived in Armenia from abroad to assist in the fight against COVID-19 (one team from Germany, 18 from France, 5 from the Russian Federation, 11 from Lithuania and another 11 medics from Italy).

 Individual roles and responsibilities are clearly delineated in hospital operational plans for all designated hospitals.
 Bonus payments for 1800 health workers in Yerevan hospitals have been made for March.

 The Ministry of Health has announced the need to involve additional workforce from other health specialities and students.
 The government put out a call for volunteers with medical education to help and among those who applied there are also nursing and medical students (mostly in the final year of their studies).
 These extra health workers will be retrained and repurposed for COVID-19.
 In all repurposed health facilities the workforce is trained on IPC.
 The Avdalbekyan National Institute of Health conducts trainings for health providers throughout the country to recognize and treat COVID-19 patients.
 The courses cover 6 different themes.
 To participate in the courses the health care workers just need to submit a form.